ttilberg/output_attributes/README.md

 # OutputAttributes

-This gem provides a class macro that adds `output` helpers when defining your class.
+This gem helps you serialize your data object by providing an `output` class macro for defining your class.
+You can call `#output_attributes` to get a hash representing your object from the output helpers.

 I find it jarring to keep `#to_hash` up to date on classes that have many data attributes, and a few helper methods.
 I often wish to just mark a method as "This method describes my data and should be part of `#to_hash`".

 ## Installation